CPL

 All flight experience counts towards your 200 hours total flight time required for CPL.

-On average students finish their PPL with about 65 hours.
-Our CPL syllabus requires about 85 hours.
-This leaves about 50 hours of flight time required to meet the CPL Requirements, we call this time building.
+Most students finish their PPL between 45-65 hours.
+Our CPL syllabus requires an additional 65 hours.
+This leaves around 70-90 hours of flight time required to meet the 200-hour total time for CPL licensing requirements, which we call time building.

 Flight Training Syllabus: